mit212/lab5_2025/README.md

 <details>
   <summary><i>Where do I find demo code?</i></summary>

- 1. Navigate back to the `Bounce2` library.
+ 1. Navigate back to the `Bounce2` library in the PlatformIO "PIO Home" tab.
  2. You can select an example from the dropdown.
 For the button, we will use `bounce_basic`.
     <p align="center">
        <img src="./.images/platformio_example.png" height="350" />